| Duration: | 10 Day(s) - 9 Night(s) |

 PRICE INCLUSIONS:

-• Transfers between airport/train station, hotels and Scenic Spots while the whole sightseeing by air conditioned vehicle with a driver and English-speaking guide.
+Transfers between airport/train station, hotels, and Scenic Spots while the whole sightseeing by air-conditioned vehicle with a driver and English-speaking guide.

 Guide:

-• Entrance fees listed in the itinerary
+Entrance fees are listed in the itinerary

 Accommodation: